francois-rd/coma/docs/source/tutorials/examples/parser.rst

         coma.register("greet", lambda: print("Hello World!"))
         coma.wake()

-Here, :obj:`greet` functions in accordance with the default ``coma`` behaviour, whereas :obj:`numbers` is defined quite differently.
-First, we define a :func:`~coma.hooks.sequence` of :obj:`parser_hook`'s using the factory function that adds arguments to the underlying parser object.
-Next, we define a custom :obj:`init_hook` that is aware of how to instantiate the command object.
-Finally, we :func:`~coma.core.forget.forget` the default :obj:`init_hook`, which doesn't know how to handle extra command line arguments.
+Here, :obj:`greet` acts in accordance with ``coma``'s default behaviour, whereas :obj:`numbers` is defined quite differently.
+First, we define a :func:`~coma.hooks.utils.sequence` for the :obj:`parser_hook` made up of :func:`~coma.hooks.parser_hook.factory` calls, each of which simply passes its arguments to the underlying parser object.
+Next, we define a custom :obj:`init_hook` that is aware of how to instantiate this non-standard command object.
+Finally, we :func:`~coma.core.forget.forget` the default :obj:`init_hook`, which doesn't know how to handle non-standard commands.

 With these definitions, we can invoke the program's commands as follows: